7sDream/rikka/rikkac/README.md

 - `-b`: BBCode
 - `-r` reStructuredText

 Src is default format.
-Format priority as same as the list ablove, lowest to highest.
+Format priority as same as the list above, lowest to highest.
 This is, `-m -b` considered as `-b`, `-m` is ignored.
 Not so complicated, you shouldn't remember priority if you never provide two format in one command.

 ## Build and Install